 If you're working abroad and need to set up a TIN, you have options according to the RMC 103-2020.

-- Apply through authorize representatives.
+- First, apply through authorize representatives.
 Make sure to provide SPA to trust someone to get your TIN.
-The proof of registration or the tin has been issued is when the BIR Form No. 1904 officially stamped.
+Therefore, the proof of registration or the tin has been issued is when the BIR Form No. 1904 officially stamped.